awslabs/aws-athena-query-federation/athena-docdb/README.md

 You can also optionally use SecretsManager for part or all of the value for the preceeding connection details.
 For example, if I set a Lambda environment variable for  **docdb_instance_1** to be "mongodb://${docdb_instance_1_creds}@myhostname.com:123/?ssl=true&ssl_ca_certs=rds-combined-ca-bundle.pem&replicaSet=rs0" the Athena Federation
 SDK will automatically attempt to retrieve a secret from AWS SecretsManager named "docdb_instance_1_creds" and inject that value in place of "${docdb_instance_1_creds}".
 Basically anything between ${...} is attempted as a secret in SecretsManager.
 If no such secret exists, the text isn't replaced.

+### Setting Up Databases & Tables

+To enable a Glue Table for use with DocumentDB, you simply need to have a Glue database and table that matches any DocumentDB Database and Collection that you'd like to supply supplemental metadata for (instead of relying on the DocumentDB Connector's ability to infer schema).
+The connector's in built schema inference only supports a subset of data types and scans a limited number of documents.
+You can enable a Glue table to be used for supplemental metadata by setting the below table properties from the Glue Console when editing the Table and databse in question.
+The only other thing you need to do ensure you use the appropriate data types listed in a later section.

+1. **docdb-metadata-flag** - Flag indicating that the table can be used for supplemental meta-data by the Athena DocDB Connector.
+The value is unimportant as long as this key is present in the properties of the table.

 ### Data Types

 The schema inference feature of this connector will attempt to infer values as one of the following: